thefisk/blog/content/posts/debugging-azurerm-terraform-provider.md

 {{< gist thefisk a3d9fddbc05daa80a399a6069450429d >}}

-By specifying a target TCP port, we can just run Delve (in step 6) with the same port as a param and know they should connect fine.
+By specifying a target TCP port, we can just run Delve (in step 6) with the same port as a param and know they should connect just fine.
 I had some issues with apiVersion 1, so I'm using v2 here.  showLog and trace just adds some output on the debug process to the Debug Console within VSCode.

 remotePath needs to be path to the executable.
 Because my VSCode workspace is open at the root of the GitHub repository, and that's where the compiled binary is, `${workspaceFolder}` works great.